- Retinol (pure Vitamin A) is probably the most proven anti-aging ingredient available OTC

 - Do not use whilst pregnant

-If you like to read about skincare (and if you are here, it seems that you do :)), we are sure that you have already read a lot about retinol, or vitamin A itself.
-It's one of the few proven anti-aging superstars, up there with vitamin C or glycolic acid and maybe even a bit above them.
+If you like to read about skincare (and if you are here, it seems that you do :)), we are sure that you have already read a lot about retinol.
+It is the ingredient everyone keeps talking about and there is a reason for that: it is the most proven anti-aging superstar available over the counter.

-Ok, so now you know that tretinoin, or retinoic acid, as it's often called is the real, proven, FDA-approved anti-aging magic ingredient and tretinoin and retinol are both retinoids.
+So now you know that tretinoin, or retinoic acid, as it's often called, is the real, proven, FDA-approved anti-aging magic ingredient and tretinoin and retinol are both retinoids.
 They are not exactly the same, but they belong to the same family.
 With that in mind, we will focus here on the differences, and on how the anti-aging effect of retinol measures up against the anti-aging effect of tretinoin.

 Retinol vs tretinoin: the big difference

-Tretinoin, aka all-trans-retinoic acid, is so damn effective because our skin cells have so-called retinoid receptors that interact directly with tretinoin but they cannot interact with retinol.
-Retinol itself is not active, and it has to be converted to all-trans-retinoic acid to actually do something.
+Tretinoin is so damn effective because our skin cells have so-called retinoid receptors that interact directly with tretinoin but they cannot interact with retinol.
+Retinol itself is not active, and it has to be converted to retinoic acid to actually do something.

-In theory, our skin has metabolic machinery to do the conversion which is a two step process: retinol -- > retinaldehyde --> all-trans-retinoic acid.
+In theory, our skin has metabolic machinery to do the conversion which is a two-step process: retinol -- > retinaldehyde --> retinoic acid.

 Once the conversion is complete, retinol becomes tretinoin and can do the same thing as we have detailed in our tretinoin description BUT this two-step conversion process is not very effective and the effectiveness varies from person to person.
 This means that retinol is much weaker than tretinoin, and it's also possible that retinol doesn't do much for you, because your skin is a lazy converter, while tretinoin still happily works.